 Heartworms are parasites which mature into adults inside the heart of a dog.
 They are carried from dog to dog by mosquitos.
 The infestation begins when a mosquito harboring heartworm larvae bites a dog, and, in the process, the larvae are released into the dog under the skin, or into tiny blood vessels, while the mosquito feeds on the dog’s blood.
 These larvae mature in stages, leading up to their migration towards the heart, where the adult heartworms take up residence.
 If there are enough heartworms in the heart, they will begin to obstruct the vessels.
 A dog’s heart which is obstructed in this way will need to pump harder and harder to overcome the new resistance against blood flow.
 In time, this will result in the failure of the heart.

 Heartworms damage not only the heart and the major blood vessels which surround it, but also the lungs.
 They can cause inflammation of lung tissue, known as pneumonitis.
-While its lungs are inflamed, both the dog’s ability to breathe and to exchange oxygen normally are impaired.
+While its lungs are inflamed, both the dog’s ability to breathe and to exchange oxygen normally is impaired.
 Pneumonia and heart failure can both cause the dog to cough, so annual testing for heartworms is critical in order to achieve early intervention.

 Fortunately, heartworms are very easy to prevent.
 Heartworm prevention generally requires nothing more than monthly medication.
 Preventative Medications kill any larval heartworms present before they have a chance to develop into adult heartworms.
 In most cases, these medications are safe and effective, and some of them offer protection from other parasites as well.
 To counter our region’s year-round population of mosquitoes, we strongly recommended year-round preventative medication.

 Heartworm in Cats